 We will be writing a series of articles over the course of the next few years describing Elena’s favorite places growing up in the beautiful city of Florence, the center of Renaissance Italy.
 Many of you reading this will have already been to Florence, some more than once, but all of you will find something interesting and different in these articles.

 Much of what Elena will describe will be from her favorite walks in and around the city, walks that she took with her parents decades ago and that she subsequently wrote about in her hiking guide to the hills around Florence.
-She’ll start with her favorite walk and one which everyone born and raised in this city loves and comes back to time and time again.
+Elena's Florence Part 1 starts with her favorite walk and one which everyone born and raised in this city loves and comes back to time and time again.

 The Best Walk in Florence: Ponte Vecchio to Arcetri and back via San Miniato al Monte (about 3 miles in red on the map below)